jshed1977/YahboomJetsonNanoHelp/README.md

 # YahboomJetsonNanoHelp
 A detailed guide for total beginners to help them overcome the limitations of the Jetson Nano 4GB boot with USB Board I spent 8 weeks trying to get the Jetson Nano optimised.
 It is not an easy AI for beginners.
 The Jetson Nano Tutorials by Paul McWhorter are brilliant but you end up running out of memory and space for everthing because the Jetson Nano is so limited out of the box.

 These are my personal notes that I put together that got me to a point where the Jetson was performing well enough to continue the Paul McWhorter tutorials and build something meaningful with the bot.

 Please don't judge me I am a total newbie that stuggled like mad to salvage this purchase.
 I was ready to throw my Jetson Nano in the dustbin at a stage.
-Hope this helps:
+Hope this helps AND PLEASE NOTE THIS IS A COLLECTION OF OTHER BRILLIANT PEOPLES HACKS THAT I HAD TO GET TO SO NO CREDIT TO ME:

 This is an important document.
 It is the holy grail of how I got past the limitation on memory and disk storage.
+Anyone that has struggled will note that despite having 64GB USB cards the initial disk image from Yahboom is limited to 32GB in total.
 There are a few things in this document that you must follow in order when prepping the Jetson Nano from scratch  Steps as follows:

-**NOTES:  WILL UPLOAD A WORD VERSION THAT IS NEATER.**
+**NOTES:  I don't know how to upload a word doc for a neater view of this.
+Ask me to send you one on email.

 •	Buy a 2 x 64GB USB drives.

 •	Download Balena Etcher so you can clone the original disk image onto the drive

 •	Boot the Jetson Nano with the new flashed image and note only 30GB of storage is allocated on the 64GB USB

 •	After booting up and getting onto your network and running the usual SUDO update and upgrade and clean commands and once you know all your software is up to date then;

-•	Remove LIBRE office and remove Thunderbird if you wish (not needed anymore because you have space after this exercise
+•	Remove LIBRE office and remove Thunderbird if you wish (not needed anymore because you have space after this exercise but if you want to google how to do this in command line)

 •	I normally remove Chrome and add Firefox as well

+•	Then do the following sequentially to create an optimal Jetson Nano

+1. SWAP File tutorial to create more RAM
+2. Increase space allocation Tutorial to create more space
+3. Upgrade Jetpack to 4.4.1 Tutorial
+4. Install Visual Studio Code (not Code-OSS this takes too much resources)
+5. Install python3 framework in VS Code and python interpreter
+6. Install Numpy, MatplotLIB (this of for the Paul McWhorter tutorials)
-•	Then do the following sequentially to create an optimal Jetson Nano o	SWAP File tutorial to create more RAM o	Increase space allocation Tutorial to create more space o	Upgrade Jetpack to 4.4.1 Tutorial o	Install Visual Studio Code (not Code-OSS this takes too much resources) o	Install python3 framework in VS Code and python interpreter o	Install Numpy, MatplotLIB o	You don’t have to install CV2 anymore as you are running 4.1.1 already o	Create a back up the USB by cloning it using Balena Etcher OR if you struggle with the size matching of the USB i.e. Balena keeps saying your USB is too small to clone to despite both being 64GB’s then simply use step 3 of the “Increase Space Allocation” tutorial to copy the entire application area over to a new USB.
+7. You don’t have to install CV2 anymore as you are running 4.1.1 already (it does on mine but if not Paul McWhorter has a video on this I think Lesson 8 or 9)
+8. Create a back up the USB by cloning it using Balena Etcher OR if you struggle with the size matching of the USB i.e. Balena keeps saying your USB is too small to clone to despite both being 64GB’s then simply use step 3 of the “Increase Space Allocation” tutorial to copy the entire application area over to a new USB.
 This only considers the size of the application files when measuring the space requirement and not the size of the USB

-SWAP File tutorial to create more RAM
+**SWAP File tutorial to create more RAM**

 If you have not installed GIT Clone as yet you have to do so now in order to clone GIT repo’s.
 Use this command line:
 **Sudo apt-get install git**
 The GIT repository to install the Swap File Software is located at this link: